andrewliebchen/ecma-framer/README.md

 # ECMA-Framer: Framer in the browser

-Recent updates to Framer Studio sucks.
 This boilerplate uses Webpack and Babel to allow you to write your Framer apps in whatever editor you want, preview the results in a browser, and make use of all the ES6/7 goodness!

+Maybe you think the recent updates to Framer Studio might be a little...much.
+Maybe you're getting sick of writing Coffeescript.
+Maybe you want to just use a fully-featured editor to write your prototypes.
+Sound like you?
+Give ECMA-Framer a try.

 ## Setup